BairuiZhang/BairuiZhang.github.io/_pages/about.md

 📅 Planning creates clarity, and clarity creates action.

 Fear and inner friction come from uncertainty about the future.
-Humans, by nature, remember the worst to survive—**a thousand compliments erased by one criticism**.
-But this is **my life**, and everyone has their rights.
-You may like me or not, and I may choose not to care.

-I choose to **return to myself**.
-I create my own energy.
-I immerse in my world.
-I love myself.

 No matter what challenges arise, I remind myself:
 > "I chose this path.
 I know what I lack.
 I’m here to learn.
 I will not escape.
 I will solve it.
 If not today, I’m still gaining experience."

-I never put myself beneath anyone.
-Words that diminish or deny are not power—they're insecurity, jealousy, or hidden admiration.

-I train myself toward my **ideal self**, step by step.
-If someone dares to bully me, it means I've allowed myself to look bully-able.
-I correct that.

-I stand tall.
-I look others in the eye.
-I can be silent, ask, or say no. I protect my emotions.
-I know everyone is just **an evolved animal** in a society of performance—there’s no need to fear anyone.

 I do what I can, catch what I can, and keep **optimizing the gradient of my life**.

-I don’t need to constantly think about how others—professors, roommates, outsiders—perceive me.
 **Let go.
 Be free.
 Be me.**

 </div></div>